Naomi Osaka withdraws from French Open after refusing to do news conferences

 Naomi Osaka’s French Open run was over on Thursday, but the Japanese tennis star’s withdrawal from the tournament on Wednesday was less about tennis and more about protest.
 Osaka had been criticized for declining to speak to the media at Roland Garros, and her refusal to do so—after winning her second Grand Slam title in January—has now become the main topic of news in France.

-Naomi Osaka has won four Grand Slam tournaments, all on hard court. word-image-18737 World number two Naomi Osaka said she withdrew from the French Open tennis tournament because she refused to talk to the press during the tournament, sparking controversy.
+Naomi Osaka has won four Grand Slam tournaments, all on hard court.
+Naomi Osaka withdraws from French Open after refusing to do news conferences World number two Naomi Osaka said she withdrew from the French Open tennis tournament because she refused to talk to the press during the tournament, sparking controversy.
 On Sunday, a joint statement from Grand Slam organizers said Osaka could be excluded from the tournament.
 Last week, the 23-year-old tennis star said she would not hold a press conference at Roland Garros to protect her sanity.
 On Monday, she said she did not want to distract from the event.
 In an outside tweet, Osaka revealed that she had long suffered from depression after winning her first Grand Slam title in 2018.
 The Japanese, who has won four major tournaments, added that she was very excited before addressing the world media.
 Osaka said she would now take a break from the court, adding: When the time comes, I really want to discuss with the tourney how we can improve things for the players, the press and the fans.
 When Osaka announced Wednesday that she would not speak to the press, she said that expecting players to answer questions after a loss was like punching a man who had fallen asleep.
 The second-seeded player at the French Open won her opening match against Romanian Patricia Maria Teague in two sets and was fined $15,000 (10,570 euros) for refusing to serve the press after the match.

 A situation I could never have imagined – Osaka’s testimony in full